JocaPC/qpi/README.md

 # Query Performance Insights

-Query Performance Insights (QPI) is a collection of useful scripts that enable you find what is happening with your Azure SQL Database Managed Instance (most of the scripts would work on SQL Server 2016+).
-It is a set of views and functions that wrap Query Store and Dynamic Management Views.
+Query Performance Insights (QPI) is a collection of useful scripts that enable you find what is happening with your SQL Server 2016+ or Azure SQL Database (Single or Managed Instance).
+This is a set of helper views, functions, and procedures that wrap Query Store and Dynamic Management Objects.
 See how to install the proper version for your SQL Server in [Installation](#installation) section.

 ## Why I need this kind of library?

-SQL Server/Azure SQL Database provide a lot of views that we can use to analyze query performance (dynamic management views and Query Store views).
+SQL Server/Azure SQL Database provide a lot of views that we can use to analyze query performance (dynamic management object and Query Store views).
 However, sometime it is hard to see what is happening in the database engine.
-There are DMVs and Query Store, but when we need to get the answer to the simple questions such as "Did query performance changed after I added an index?" or "How many IOPS do we use?", we need to dig into Query Store schema, think about every single report, or search for some useful query.
+There are DMVs and Query Store, but when we need to get the answer to the simple questions such as "Are there some queries that are currently blocked", "Did query performance changed after I added an index?" or "How many IOPS do we use?", we need to dig into Query Store schema, think about every single report, or search for some useful query.
 Also, for most of the views, you would need to read several articles to understand how to interpret the results.

+> I need a set of views that I can just execute to see what is happening in my database.

 This is the reason why I have collected the most useful queries that find information from underlying system views, and wrapped them in a set of useful views.
 Some usefull resources that I have used: